Biden's $6T budget: Social spending, taxes on business

 The budget incorporates the administration’s eight-year, $2.3 trillion infrastructure proposal and its $1.8 trillion American Families Plan and adds details on his $1.5 trillion request for annual operating expenditures for the Pentagon and domestic agencies.

-Acting White House budget chief Shalanda Young said the Biden plan “puts these pieces together and does exactly what the president told the country he would do.
+Acting White House budget chief Shalanda Young said the Biden plan “does exactly what the president told the country he would do.
 Grow the economy, create jobs and do so responsibly by requiring the wealthiest Americans and big corporations to pay their fair share.”

 Biden’s budget is sure to give Republicans fresh ammunition for their criticisms of the new Democratic administration as bent on a “tax and spend” agenda that would damage the economy and impose a crushing debt burden on younger Americans.
-And he’s facing a nettlesome fight with Republicans who say he’s shorting the military.
+Republicans also say he’s shorting the military.

 “It is insanely expensive.
 It dramatically increases nondefense spending and taxes" and would weaken the Pentagon, said South Carolina Sen. Lindsey Graham, top Republican on the Budget Committee and a generally pragmatic GOP voice on spending bills.
 “There will be serious discussions about government funding.
 But the Biden budget isn’t serious and it won’t be a part of those discussions.”